 3) Pre-fit each part before gluing.
 If it doesn’t fit, check and make sure you are putting it in the right place.
 Most modern kits are well engineered and fit neatly.
 If its still doesn’t fit, use a file or knife to carefully modify the seam or joint so that it does fit.

 4) Glue the part with cement for plastic models.
 Don’t use super glue.
 Use plastic solvent cement meant for styrene.
 There are several brands which work slightly differently so you can choose the one you are most comfortable with.
 Fit the part tightly so that the solvent fills any seam if possible.
 We generally work with liquid plastic model cement, either Testors Liquid Model Cement (not the tube!) or Tamiya Cement or Plastruct Cement or Styrene Tack-It.
 All have useful characteristics.
 The Testors product has a non-toxic version for persons with sensitive skin.
-We do not usually use the tube cement but for applying small parts it can be convenient because it grabs immediately especially for young modellers who should not be using Tenax.
+We do not usually use the tube cement.

 5) Once the seam sets or cures, remove any excess material with a knife or file.
 If there is an unavoidable gap, it is easiest to fill it with very thin bits of sheet styrene or a bit of gap filling putty (we use Vallejo but we carry many brands, each with slightly different characteristics).
 The seams can also be filled with super glue and a bit of accelerator but this is an advanced technique that takes practice.